torvalds/linux/Documentation/hwmon/gl518sm.rst

 you can easily miss once-only alarms.

-The GL518SM only updates its values each 1.5 seconds; reading it more often will do no harm, but will return 'old' values.
+The GL518SM only updates its values each 1.5 seconds; reading it more often will do yes harm, but will return 'old' values.